 - Daphne Pereles, Executive Director of Learning Supports, Colorado Department of Education

-Several NASP leaders and staff also presented including NASP President Amy Smith; Government and Professional Relations (GPR) Committee Leaders John Kelly (NY), Barry Barbarash (NJ), Fulvia Franco (UT), Charlotte Smith (MO), and Laurie Klose (TX); NASP Staff, Stacy Skalski, Direct of Professional Policy and Practice, Kelly Vaillancourt, Director of Government Relations, Kathy Cowan, Director for Communications, and Mary Beth Klotz, Director of IDEA Projects and Technical Assistance.
-Carol Kochhar-Bryant, GW Associate Dean of GSHED and Pamela Leconte, GW Assistant Research Professor also presented, led teamwork session, facilitated discussion, and led the “wicked problems of practice” culminating activity for GW credit participants.
+Several NASP leaders and staff also presented including NASP President Amy Smith; Government and Professional Relations (GPR) Committee Leaders John Kelly (NY), Barry Barbarash (NJ), Fulvia Franco (UT), Charlotte Smith (MO), and Laurie Klose (TX); NASP staff, Stacy Skalski, Director of Professional Policy and Practice, Kelly Vaillancourt, Director of Government Relations, Kathy Cowan, Director for Communications, and Mary Beth Klotz, Director of IDEA Projects and Technical Assistance; Carol Kochhar-Bryant, GW Associate Dean of GSHED; and Pamela Leconte, GW Assistant Research Professor, also presented, led teamwork sessions, facilitated discussions, and led the “Wicked Problems of Practice” culminating activity for GW credit participants.

 Capitol Hill Day, July 13, 2012

 After the morning session, state teams ventured into the halls of Capitol Hill to meet their elected officials and/or legislative staff.
-Over 44 different offices of U.S. Senators and U.S. Representatives were visited that day.
+More than 44 different offices of US senators and US representatives were visited that day.
 NASP materials and resources were presented and specific public policy priorities and issues were discussed.